Jimwi/ilets_words/day20/2 20200115_fa_01_transcript.md

 SCORSESE: Yeah.

-GROSS: ...Of the casino.
+GROSS: ...Of the `casino`.
 And then from, like, backstage, they enter the actual club.
 And suddenly, a table appears for them.
 And it's this really long shot, and it's all about the `glamour` he's showing - is it his wife yet or a girlfriend then?
 I'm trying to remember.

 SCORSESE: His girlfriend.

 GROSS: Yeah.
 And so he's showing her, like, the glamour and power, you know, that he has access to now.
-So compare that with the opening shot in "The Irishman," where it's a long tracking shot in an assisted living facility where it's, like...
+So compare that with `the opening shot` in "The Irishman," where it's a long tracking shot in an assisted living facility where it's, like...

 SCORSESE: Oh, yeah.

 GROSS: ...Going through the rooms and the hallway, and we're seeing, like, people on walkers and in wheelchairs.
 We see, like, aides coming and going and people playing `checkers` and - I think it's cards.
 And then the camera stops on Robert De Niro's character, Frank Sheeran, who's in a wheelchair.

-And so you have this long tracking shot about glamour, as opposed to this long tracking shot at the end of life in a nursing home, where they're - an assisted living facility, I should say - where there's, like, no glamour.
+And so you have this long tracking shot about `glamour`, as opposed to this long tracking shot at the end of life in a nursing home, where they're - an assisted living facility, I should say - where there's, like, no glamour.
 Is that a comment on the difference between these two films or a comment on how you see that life differently now or just a comment about aging?
 Like, how would you contrast those two views?

 SCORSESE: Well, I mean, well, the opening shot of "The Irishman," in a sense, played itself out by listening to the music - "In The Still Of The Night."
 And when I heard the song, I just knew we had to be floating down the hall of this assisted living facility and wind up on this old man sitting in a chair.